highbyte/dotnet-6502/docs/host-apps/avalonia/automation.md

 ## Keyboard shortcuts

-The app exposes two layers of shortcuts:
+The app exposes these layers of shortcuts:

 1. **General tab-navigation shortcuts** — always active, independent of which emulator system is running.
+2. **Common (non-system-specific) shortcuts** — always active, for cross-system functions such as toggling the Snapshot sidebar section.
-2. **System-specific shortcuts** — active only when a particular system is selected (e.g. C64).
+3. **System-specific shortcuts** — active only when a particular system is selected (e.g. C64).
 The active system's menu ViewModel implements `ISystemMenuContributor` ([`Core/SystemSetup/ISystemMenuContributor.cs`](https://github.com/highbyte/dotnet-6502/blob/master/src/apps/Avalonia/Highbyte.DotNet6502.App.Avalonia.Core/SystemSetup/ISystemMenuContributor.cs)).

-On macOS both layers appear in the OS-level **system menu bar** (outside the app window) — general shortcuts under a `View` top-level menu, system-specific shortcuts under the system name (e.g. `C64`).
+On macOS all layers appear in the OS-level **system menu bar** (outside the app window) — general (tab) shortcuts under a `View` top-level menu, common shortcuts under an `Emulator` top-level menu, and system-specific shortcuts under the system name (e.g. `C64`).
 The macOS Accessibility API exposes these with their `Gesture` string, so an AI agent can discover them at runtime without prior documentation:

 ```sh
 peekaboo menu list --app "DotNet 6502 Emulator"